my-ko-la/writings-/programming_principles.md

 - **Resource boundaries** (IO, state, async, concurrency)
 - **Interfacing with external systems** (APIs, DBs, queues)

-After the decision have been defined, I start aggressively appling TVT, in order of appearance of the decision within the flow of the code/data.
+After the decision have been defined, I start aggressively applying TVT, in order of appearance of the decision within the flow of the code/data.

 # Why does it work for me?